IIT-EnergySystemModels/openTEPES/README.md

 ## Gurobi

 Another recommendation is the use of [Gurobi solver](https://www.gurobi.com/).
 However, it is a commercial solver but more powerful than open-source solvers for large-scale problems.
-As a commercial solver, it needs a license that is free of charge for academic usage by signing up on the Gurobi webpage \<<https://pages.gurobi.com/registration/>>>.
+As a commercial solver, it needs a license that is free of charge for academic usage by signing up on the [Gurobi webpage](https://pages.gurobi.com/registration/).
 You can also ask for an [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/) for 30 days to test the solver.
 It can be installed using: `conda install -c gurobi gurobi` and then ask for an academic or commercial license.
-Activate the license in your computer using the `grbgetkey` command (you need to be in a university internet domain if you are installing an academic license).
+Activate the license on your computer using the `grbgetkey` command (you need to be in a university internet domain if you are installing an academic license).

 ## GLPK

-As an easy option for installation, we have the free and open source [GLPK solver](https://www.gnu.org/software/glpk/).
+As an easy option for installation, we have the free and open-source [GLPK solver](https://www.gnu.org/software/glpk/).
 However, it takes too much time for large-scale problems.
 It can be installed using: `conda install glpk`.

 ## CBC